johnvderwood/obsidian/Analysis Pre-Lim/Real Analysis/Past Pre-Lim Exams/January 2019.md

 $$
 \int _{X}f(x)d\mu = \int_{X}\sum _{n=1}^\infty \chi_{E _{n}}\cdot \frac{1}{2^n\mu(E_{n})}d\mu = \sum _{n=1}^\infty \int_{X}\chi _{E_{n}} \frac{1}{2^n\mu( E _{n})}d\mu = \sum_{n=1}^\infty \frac{\mu(E _{n})}{2^n\mu(E_{n})} = \sum_{n=1}^\infty \frac{1}{2^n}= 1.
 $$
-where the interchanging of the sum and integral has been applied with [[Tonelli's Theorem]].
+where the interchanging of the sum and integral has been applied with [[Tonelli's Theorem]]. *We should normalize this using f/int(f)*
 For the other direction, we suppose there exists a measurable function with the given property.
 In order to construct the sigma finite defining sets, we consider the sets
 $$
 E_{n } := \left\{  x\in X \ | \ f(x)\geq \frac{1}{n}  \right\}